Moz vs Ahrefs — Which is Better?

 You could argue though that Moz has a bit of a cleaner and slightly more intuitive interface — that said, this is probably down to the fact that its feature set is less comprehensive than Ahrefs, and less data is surfaced by the platform.

-The other area I identified when testing the Ahrefs interface as having room for improvement was responsiveness: occasionally, it took a bit longer than I’d like for the Ahrefs data to display (especially when domain analysis was being performed on websites with a large number of backlinks pointing to them).
+One area I identified when testing the Ahrefs interface as having room for improvement was responsiveness: occasionally, it took a bit longer than I’d like for the Ahrefs data to display (especially when domain analysis was being performed on websites with a large number of backlinks pointing to them).

 In general, it’s fair to say that both interfaces are fine — and that the learning curve associated with both platforms for many users will be less about accessing the metrics each tool provides than understanding them.